GuanceCloud/platypus/proposals/A001-add-developer-toolchain.md

 If contributor will create a new linter, they can use one of the methods:

 * **Tree query + policy engine**: Tree-sitter provider the tree query engine, It can use S-expression the fetch information from CST.
 The policy engine is used to implement the linter rules.
-We can use PPL or OPA(Rego) as the policy engine.
+We can use Platypus or OPA(Rego) as the policy engine.
 * **CodeQL**: When parsing complete, the LSP server will build the CST by tree-sitter, and based on it.
 We can build the basic block, the data/control flow graph, and so on.
 Then we can use the CodeQL to implement the code scanning tools.

 We will implement code tree query method first, and then implement the CodeQL method if we have enought time.